pranigopu/stream-processing-with-kafka/docs/kafka-connector-configurations.md

     - Time interval between 2 requests to the URL
     - Prevents the source connector from ingesting the same data repeatedly
     - The given interval is in milliseconds; 86400000 ms = 24 hours
-- `"key.converter": "org.apache.kafka.connect.json.JsonConverter"`
+- `"key.converter": "org.apache.kafka.connect.json.JsonConverter"`:
+    - Converts ingested data keys into JSON format
+    - Ensures message keys are appropriately parsed for the `orders` Kafka topic
+-  `"value.converter": "org.apache.kafka.connect.json.JsonConverter"`:
-    - Converts ingested data into JSON format
+    - Converts ingested data values into JSON format
+    - Ensures message values are appropriately parsed for the `orders` Kafka topic
+- `"key.converter.schemas.enable": "false"` and `"value.converter.schemas.enable": "false"`:
+    - Ensure no schemas are expected by the connector
+    - Hence, it shall simply ingest raw data as is
+-  `"confluent.topic.bootstrap.servers": "kafka:29092"`:
+      -  Indicates the Docker bridge address and port on which the Kafka broker is exposed
+      -  Ensures communications are routed to the appropriate broker

 > **References**:
 >
 > - [*Configuration Reference for HTTP Source Connector for Confluent Platform*, **docs.confluent.io**](https://docs.confluent.io/kafka-connectors/http-source/current/configuration.html)